akhasoft/Yakhont/README.md

 </application>
 ```

     **Note:** "your_package_name" is a placeholder, you should provide real name, e.g. "com.yourpackage".

 ## Weaver: usage and configuration

-The Yakhont Weaver is a small but powerful utility which manipulates the compiled Java bytecode
+The Yakhont Weaver is a small but powerful utility which manipulates the compiled Java (and Kotlin) bytecode
-(e.g. in Yakhont demo applications it customizes "Activity.onStart()" and other callbacks).
+(e.g. in Yakhont demo applications it customizes "Activity.onCreate()" and other callbacks).

 By default the Yakhont Weaver uses configuration from it's JAR, but you can provide your own
 configuration file(s) as a parameter (see above).
 The "weaverAddConfig = true" means adding your